juji-io/site/blog/question-recommendation.md

 Assume that Kate thought "Where do I log in?" was close enough to her question.
 She made her choice and was then led to the login page, where it also has a button for creating a new account.
 Kate's request was fulfilled.

-As you see, Juji AI chatbots work as hard as Juji's engineers in providing the best services for the charbot creators and their users.
-Of course, with the question answer recommendation mechanism in place, there are still questions the chatbot cannot answer.
-Luckily, we provide a solution just for that!
-Next, we will talk about the [Q&A dashboard](https://juji.io/docs/design/#handle-free-text-qas) that allows chatbot creators to monitor their unanswered user questions in real time!
+Although no chatbots are perfect, there are always ways to improve a chatbot and make it serve their customers better.
+In case, users still don't find the suggested questions match theirs, what should a chatbot do or wha should a chatbot designer do?
+In my next blog, I will talk about how to help chatbot designers track unanswered user questions in real time so they can improve their chatbots in real time!

+In the meantime, I'd like to invite you to [sign up](juji.io/signup) free and create your customer service chatbot that can answer user free-text questions and gracefully handle unknown user questions by suggesting relevant questions.